schism-dev/schism/src/Utility/Pre-Processing/Pacific_project_2021/Readme.md

       new10: new7 with a few arcs near Jap Trench removed; Seto Inland Sea, Guam edited to better acommodate tide gauges.
       new11: based on new10 with stations along west coast with bad performance beding refined based on the results from r10k
+      new16: further edits due to change in vgrid.
+Near Apra habor, force transition into nearshore due to steep slope there.